 It sometimes feels like we are surrounded by data.
 Social media is awash with differing graphs and charts.
-Many get shared and re-shared, but how do you know if the stats are to be trusted?
+Many get shared and re-shared, but how do you know if the stats and data are to be trusted?

 When was the last time you checked a stat you’ve seen online to see the source behind the figures?

 The same logic applies to whether it’s an unbelievable graph you’ve seen on Twitter, or your customer satisfaction survey which has shown a 99% satisfaction score – how do you know if that data is reliable?
 Is it real?

 If the stat is being shared without any references then don’t reshare it, you’ve no way of knowing if it’s trustworthy!

 Here are four things to check –